Thakursim/Thakursim/README.md

 <br />

 # OBJECTIVE
-Secure a responsible career opportunity to fully utilize my training and skills, while making a significant contribution to the success of the company.
+Secure a responsible career opportunity to fully utilize my training and skills, while significantly contributing to the company's success.

 ### Skills: